What is the difference between Ethical Hacking and Cybersecurity?

 Aspect Cybersecurity Ethical Hacking

-Goal Prevent cyberattacks and secure data and networks.
-Identify system vulnerabilities and fix them before attackers can exploit them.
+Goal Prevent cyberattacks and secure networks.
+Identify and fix vulnerabilities before attackers do.

 Cybersecurity: A Broader Approach to Protection